mlatcl/advds/_lamd/generalised-linear-models.md

 \newslide{Augmented Features with Interactions Regression Fit}

 \figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-augmented-statsmodels.svg}{80%}}{Polynomial regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-augmented-statsmodels}

-The augmented model with interactions shows a significant improvement in fit compared to the simpler linear model, with an R-squared value of 0.870 (adjusted R-squared of 0.839).
+\notes{The augmented model with interactions shows a significant improvement in fit compared to the simpler linear model, with an R-squared value of 0.870 (adjusted R-squared of 0.839).
 This indicates that about 87% of the variance in marathon times is explained by our model.

 The model includes several key components:
 - A base time trend (x1 coefficient: -0.6737)